 - Click Heap dump to generate the heap dump for your specified server

 You can also use wsadmin to generate heap dumps.
+Check out this article to know more about Java Heap and Stack

 *Important*: Join the AndroidVille SLACK workspace for mobile developers where people share their learnings about everything latest in Tech, especially in Android Development, RxJava, Kotlin, Flutter, and mobile development in general.